1platform/onebe/docs/classes/System_Config.Configuration.md

 [System/Config](../modules/System_Config.md).Configuration

-The configuration store that we are using in our application.
+Configuration store, used to fetch (and store) configuration parameters that can be used to enable/disable or setup various functionalities of the application.

 ## Table of contents